Parnassianism

-Parnassianism (or Parnassism) was a group of French poets that began during the positivist period of the 19th century (1860s–1890s), occurring after romanticism and prior to symbolism.
+Parnassianism (or Parnassism) was a name designating a group of French poets that began during the positivist period of the 19th century (1860s–1890s), occurring after romanticism and prior to symbolism.
 The style was influenced by the author Théophile Gautier as well as by the philosophical ideas of Arthur Schopenhauer.

 Origins and name

 The name is derived from the original Parnassian poets' journal, Le Parnasse contemporain, itself named after Mount Parnassus, home of the Muses of Greek mythology.
 The anthology was first issued in 1866 and again in 1871 and 1876, including poems by Charles Leconte de Lisle, Théodore de Banville, Sully Prudhomme, Stéphane Mallarmé, Paul Verlaine, François Coppée, Nina de Callias, and José María de Heredia.

 The Parnassians were influenced by Théophile Gautier and his doctrine of "art for art's sake".
 As a reaction to the less-disciplined types of romantic poetry and what they considered the excessive sentimentality and undue social and political activism of Romantic works, the Parnassians strove for exact and faultless workmanship, selecting exotic and (neo-)classical subjects that they treated with the rigidity of form and emotional detachment.
 Elements of this detachment were derived from the philosophical work of Schopenhauer.

 The two most characteristic and most long-lasting members of the movement were Heredia and Leconte de Lisle.